seoyoungh/seoyoungh.github.io/_news/announcement_2.md

 inline: true
 ---

-A full research paper, titled "Attentive neural controlled differential equations for time-series classification and forecasting," is accepted to ICDM 2021.
+A full research paper, titled "Attentive neural controlled differential equations for time-series classification and forecasting," is accepted at ICDM 2021.